Yamato-Security/hayabusa/README.md

 ## MITRE ATT&CK Tactics Abbreviations

-In order to save space, we use the following abbreviations when displaying MITRE ATT&CK tactics.
+In order to save space, we use the following abbreviations when displaying MITRE ATT&CK tactic tags.
 You can freely edit these abbreviations in the `config/output_tag.txt` configuration file.
-If you will output all tactics data, you can use `--all-tags` option.
+If you want to output all the tags defined in a rule, please specify the `--all-tags` option.

 * `Recon` : Reconnaissance
 * `ResDev` : Resource Development